earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

 <i class="fa fa-star"></i> **Data Tip:** While you can submit a pull request to
-any (public) repo on github.com, you can only merge a PR if you own the repo or have appropriate permissions.
-You don’t contributor permissions to the EarthLab repo.
+any (public) repo on GitHub, you can only merge a PR if you own the repo or have appropriate permissions.
+You don’t have contributor permissions to the Earth Lab repo.
 Thus the workshop instructors will merge the pull requests as they are submitted during the workshop.
 {: .notice--success }

-## Workflow Summary
+## Workflow summary

-### Syncing Repos with Pull Requests
+### Syncing repos with pull requests

-On github.com
+On GitHub:

-* Fork the EarthLab/14ers-git repo to your github account.
+* Fork the earthlab/14ers-git repo to your GitHub account.

-On your computer
+On your computer:

 * Clone the repo to your computer locally (you'll only do this once)
 * Edit any files that you wish to change
-  + `add`, `commit`, `push` changes to github.com
+  + `add` and `commit` your changes to your repository
-  + `git push` - push your changes up to your fork
+  + `git push` your changes up to your fork on GitHub

-On github.com
+On GitHub:

 + Button: Create New Pull Request
-+ Set base: EarthLab/14ers-git, set head: your fork
++ Set base: earthlab/14ers-git, set head: your fork
 + Make sure changes are what you want to sync
 + Button: Create Pull Request
 + Describe the Pull Request using a succinct title & descriptive comments
 + Button: Create Pull Request

-Remember that you can only Merge the Pull Request if you have superpowers - ie contributor permissions to the repo!
+Remember that you can only merge the pull request if you have contributor permissions to the repo!

 <i class="fa fa-star"></i> **Data Tip:**